 Laura Tuell is the Firmwide head of Pro Bono and continues her efforts as an active pro bono practitioner representing numerous immigrants seeking asylum, particularly women seeking protection against gender persecution.
 Laura also has experience in housing discrimination, voting rights, landlord-tenant law, and death penalty issues.
 She was instrumental in working with the D.C.
 Bar to create the Free Legal Advice and Referral Clinic and has participated in that clinic for more than 10 years.
-Laura is chair of the board of the Capital Area Immigrants' Rights Coalition and secretary of the board of Bread for the City.
+Laura is on the board of the Public International Law Network and Bread for the City.
 Among many awards for her efforts, she was named D.C.
 Bar Pro Bono Lawyer of the Year.

 - Georgetown University (J.D. magna cum laude 1996); George Mason University (B.A.
 1991)